 How to install Python Packages Locally on Andromeda with Python

 If needed, users are recommended to install Python packages in their own home directory.
 This allows users to easily switch between versions of Python libraries and applications for different projects.
 This also avoids potential conflicts.
+You may use the ‘pip’ command to install python packages locally.

 Please use this tutorial ONLY if all of your python projects require the same set of python packages (i.e. one python environment works for all projects).
-Otherwise, if multiple different python environments are needed, please contact Research Service at researchservices@bc.edu to get instructions on how to install python packages locally with Anaconda.
+Otherwise, if multiple different python environments are needed, please contact Research Service at researchservices@bc.edu to get instructions on how to install python packages locally with miniconda.

-[johnchris@l001 ~]$
+[johnchris@c004 ~]$

 1. Install the python package(s) you need (numpy)

-[johnchris@l001 ~]$ pip3 install --user numpy
+[johnchris@c004 ~]$ pip install numpy

-Defaulting to user installation because normal site-packages is not writeable Collecting numpy
+Defaulting to user installation because normal site-packages is not writeable

 Installing collected packages: numpy